What is a protein?

 What do proteins do for my body?

 We’re all aware that proteins help to build strong muscles, but they’re so much more than that!
 They’re actually in every cell in your body, as part of the structural cell wall.
-It also helps to build bones and teeth, which, in order to be formed, require a network of collagen to be laid down first.
+Protein also helps to build bones and teeth, which, in order to be formed, require a network of collagen (a type of protein) to be laid down first.
 Protein is in your artery walls, helping them to withstand changing blood pressure.
 It’s even in your skin!
 Any time you are growing or repairing damage, proteins are hard at work to create new tissue (including muscle).
 This is why proteins are so important in growing kids!

 Not only that, but proteins also act as enzymes, or helpers with certain chemical reactions, hormones, which send messages to your body indicating a change must be made, regulators of fluid and acid-base balance, transporters of other molecules in the blood, and antibodies!
 That’s a lot of roles to fill.
 If your body is low on carbohydrates, protein will even act as energy for your cells – but there’s a good reason to avoid that.
+Click here to read about low carb diets and how proteins are affected.

-Proteins are awesome!
 Where can I get protein in my diet?

-- Meats, Poultry, and Fish all contain 7 grams of protein per ounce.
+- Meats, Poultry, and Fish all contain 7 grams of protein per ounce!

 - Milk and dairy products.
 Milk has 8 grams of protein per cup (8 oz).